 In 1895, the company acquired James Watt & Co and moved to the 25 acre Soho Foundry site in Smethwick.
 At the time of the death of the last Avery family member in 1918, it employed over 3,000 people and had businesses all over the world.
 Following the highly successful introduction of the first digital retail scale in 1971, the company was acquired by the GEC Group in 1979.

 The American side of the business, Weigh-Tronix, was incorporated in 1971 as a designer and manufacturer of agricultural scales.
 The company’s proprietary technology, the Weigh Bar®, allowed it to quickly expand into all types of industrial scales.
 Once part of the Staveley group, Weigh-Tronix acquired Avery with the help of private equity in 2000.
 After several private equity owners, the company was sold to ITW in 2008.

 Today, Avery Weigh-Tronix encompasses a number of the world’s best-known weighing companies, including Brecknell, Dillon and Railweight.
-The company is now a wholly owned subsidiary of ITW corporation, a publicly traded, Fortune 200 company with over 800 subsidiaries.
+The company is now a wholly owned subsidiary of ITW corporation, a publicly traded, Fortune 500 company with operations in 57 countries.
 ITW has a repository of proven strategies and business process models used by all subsidiaries.
 These tools help companies find new ways to enhance customer satisfaction by providing original, customized products and service.